colinfitzgerald328/colinfitzgerald328.github.io/_posts/2021/September/2021-9-8-the-return-to-school.markdown

 toc: true
 ---

-So what's it like to return to NCAA competition and in-person learning for the first time in 538 days?
-It's a bit odd, I can tell you that much.
+What's it like to return to NCAA competition and in-person learning for the first time in 538 days?
+It's a bit of a shock, I can tell you that much.

 I spent much of quarantine in the solace of my family.